 "Once you learn to read, you will be forever free." -Frederick Douglass

-Freedom Readers strengthens the literacy skills of youth living in systemically divested areas by developing a library of highly engaging, developmentally appropriate, and culturally relevant books.
-Scholars read with tutors and mentors during our After Sessions program, receive the support and guidance needed to improve literacy, and are awarded books to take home to grow their own personal libraries.
+Freedom Readers strengthens the literacy skills of youth living in systemically divested areas by developing a library of highly engaging, developmentally appropriate, and culturally relevant books, and then providing opportunities and resources for scholars to improve literacy skills.
+Scholars read with tutors and mentors during our programs, receive the support and guidance needed to improve literacy, and are awarded books to take home to grow their own personal libraries.
 They are working to improve their reading speed, the frequency of reading, their understanding of what they have read, and making reading commonplace in their homes.
-This program thrives on the generosity of individuals and groups willing to make both book and financial donations.
+This program thrives on the generosity of individuals and groups willing to donate funds and new books, and on the strength of our teaching artists and volunteers to find innovative, consistent ways to increase literacy activities with our scholars.

-This program has been supported by The Assistance League of St. Louis and Usborne Books, as well as by many generous individuals.
+This program has been supported by The Assistance League of St. Louis, Usborne Books, Pathfinder Church, and many generous individuals.

 “We desire to bequeath two things to our children.
 The first one is roots; the other one is wings.”